arrow-kt/arrow-site/docs/docs/learn-by-example/3-modelling-data/README.md

 //sampleEnd
 ```

-The Kotlin type system offers `Unit` as a way to model an operation that will not return a value expected to be used.
-That makes it perfect to model side effects like this one, since by returning `Unit` you are assuming the function will need to do something within its scope that is not providing a result: printing to console, rendering to screen, mutating a external shared state, or similar.
+The Kotlin type system offers `Unit` as a way to model an operation that will not return a value expected to be used by the program.
+That makes it perfect to model side effects like this one, since by returning `Unit` you are assuming the function will need to do something within its scope that is not providing an explicit result: printing to console, rendering to screen, mutating a external shared state, or similar.

+*(Note that there are more actions to take for controlling effects, but those are being deliberately ignored for now.
+You will learn about this in [4.
+Adding safe background computation](/learn-by-example/4-adding-safe-background-computation/))*

-Let's update our program to use the `Console` algebra, and let's also use the chance to move our program to target the algebra abstractions.
+Let's update our program to use the `Console` algebra, and let's also use the chance to move our program to only target the abstractions defined by the algebras.

 ```kotlin:ank:playground
 import java.util.*